ShouWenWang-Lab/shouwenwang-lab.github.io/index.md

 # Welcome to the Wang Lab!

- We are dedicated to developing quantitative analysis and modeling methods for single-cell lineage tracing data, and integrating transcriptomic and epigenomic measurements to further understand biological phenomena at different scales, such as cell differentiation and tissue homeostasis.
+ We are dedicated to developing novel computational approaches for single-cell genomics, particularly for single-cell lineage tracing.
+A major focus of the lab will be to integrate single-cell lineage, transcriptome, and epigenome measurements to further understand biological phenomena at different scales, such as cell differentiation and tissue homeostasis.

- We closely collaborate with other groups, integrate cutting-edge experimental designs and data collection for lineage tracing, and draw inspiration from fields such as statistical physics, computer science, and applied mathematics for data analysis.
+ We closely collaborate with other experimental groups, integrate cutting-edge experimental designs and data collection for lineage tracing, and draw inspiration from fields such as statistical physics, computer science, and applied mathematics for modeling and data analysis.

  {%